 The roles of the chairperson and the chief executive officer have been separated.
 An approved board charter regulates the directors' obligations in respect of the Group, which ensures that no one director has unfettered power of decision making.
+An approved delegation of authority framework articulates the board's direction on reservation and delegation of power.
+The board is satisfied that it has fulfilled its responsibilities in accordance with its charter.
+The board is further satisfied that the delegation of authority framework contributes to role clarity and the effective exercise of authority and responsibilities.

 The board meets a minimum of four times a year to review and discuss the performance of the Group, any strategic issues and other matters regarded as material.
 Material decisions may also be taken between meetings through written resolutions, as provided for in the Memorandum of Incorporation.
-The board has approved the strategic direction of the Group for 2022.
+The board has approved the strategic direction of the Group for 2023.